joshbegley/nyt-latest/README.md

 `After weeks of being stuck in shallow waters near Germany, Timmy, a humpback whale, was released into the North Sea on Saturday.`\
 https://www.nytimes.com/video/world/europe/100000010876863/timmy-whale-germany-released.html

-**Car With Explosive Device Crashes Into Athletic Club in Portland, Ore.**\
+**Car With Explosive Devices Crashes Into Athletic Club in Portland, Ore.**\
-`A car rammed through the front entrance of the Multnomah Athletic Club around 3 a.m. on Saturday, killing the driver.
-The authorities said they found “evidence of an explosive device” in the car.`\
+`A driver rammed his explosives-filled car into an athletic club Saturday.
+Hours later, devices were still being dismantled, with a bomb technician describing it “as the most complex scene that I’ve ever dealt with.”`\
 https://www.nytimes.com/2026/05/02/us/portland-athletic-club-car-crash.html

 **Spirit Passengers Are Left Stranded After Airline Shuts Down**\